netw0rm/atlaskit/README.md

 The entry point to your component will be defined in it's `package.json` under the `ak:webpack:raw` key.

 ## Add a dependency to a component
-The easiest way to install a dependency within a package is to either add it directly to the packages `package.json` and bootstrapping that package (see `Getting Started`) or by performing a `yarn add` from **within** the package itself (this will create a `yarn.lock` file that we do not push to the repository).
+The easiest way to install a dependency within a package is to either add it directly to the package's `package.json` and bootstrapping that package (see `Getting Started`) or by performing a `yarn add` from **within** the package itself (this will create a `yarn.lock` file that we do not push to the repository).

 ## Verify a component bundle